 1. The Marketplace Type:

-Service Marketplace: Platforms like Fiverr or Upwork require a strong focus on user profiles showcasing skills and experience, a clear communication system between buyers and sellers, project management tools, and a secure escrow system to hold funds until the project is completed.
+Service-focused platforms like Fiverr or Upwork require a strong focus on user profiles showcasing skills and experience, a clear communication system between buyers and sellers, project management tools, and a secure escrow system to hold funds until the project is completed.

 2. The Market Landscape:

 Low-Demand, Diverse Selection: For marketplaces with a wider variety of products or services, especially those with a lower initial demand, a strong search and filtering system becomes essential to help users discover what they’re looking for.
+Healthcare startup, IHSS Connect implemented a highly granular navigation structure based on various category filters, so that care recipients could find suitable caregivers in a highly regulated and fragmented Californian market.

 3. Supply and Demand Constraints: